 "Your core is your powerhouse," says Jaime Wood, fitness manager at Virtua's William G. Rohrer Center for Health Fitness.
-"While toned abs LOOK great, a strong core also is important for balance and stability.
-Wood recommends these three "no-floor," core-strengthening abs exercises from the American Council on Exercise (click on each for detailed instructions with photos):
+"While toned abs LOOK great, a strong core also is important for balance and stability- helping you get more out of the rest of your workout.
+Wood recommends these three "no-floor," core exercises from the American Council on Exercise (click on each for detailed instructions with photos):

 - Invert flyers: strengthens the core through balance